thomasraujouan/thomasraujouan.github.io/_posts/2023-08-29-dressed-catenoids.md

 Joint work with N. Schmitt.

 Press number keys hide or show the fundamental pieces.
 Press the "a" key to show all pieces.
+Press the space bar to put the camera back to its original position.

 # 1 planar ends